umarov90/ReFeaFi/README.md

 Repeat these commands starting from training scan and prediction models several times to generate the final models.
 The data used to train our final models can be downloaded directly: [training_data](https://drive.google.com/file/d/1sodoR286E4BuI_znd-_3z13STPpQEk1k/view?usp=sharing).

 Run scripts in 'validation' folder to reproduce the experiments described in the paper:
-* performance_human_chr1.py: Performance comparison of ReFeaFi and alternative methods on human chromosome 1.
+* performance_human_chr1.py: Performance comparison of ReFeaFi and alternative methods on human chromosome 1
-* performance_species.py: Performance of ReFeaFi on 6 different organisms.
+* performance_species.py: Performance of ReFeaFi on 6 different organisms
-* predict_vista.py: Discriminates between vista enhancers and random genomic regions
+* predict_vista.py: Discrimination between vista enhancers and random genomic regions
 * synthetic_promoters.py: Calculates correlations between measured expression and predicted score for the synthetic promoters
-* variants_overlap.py: Finds overlap of predictions with variants from ClinVar and GWAS.
+* variants_overlap.py: Finds overlap of predictions with variants from ClinVar and GWAS
 * tf_case_study.py: Calculates dependency between JUND and BATF binding motifs inside the regulatory regions

 The above-mentioned scripts generate output in the 'figures_data' folder which can be visualized by running scripts in the 'figures' folder of this repository.
 The produced images will be placed in the 'figures' folder inside the specified *data_dir* folder.